-Curators: Suzanne Landau, Yulla and Jacques Lipchitz Chief Curator of the Fine Arts and Landeau Family Curator of Contemporary Art, Amitai Mendelsohn, Curator of the David Orgler Department of Israel Art, and Talia Amar, Associate Curator, Contemporary Art
+Curators: Suzanne Landau, Yulla and Jacques Lipchitz Chief Curator of the Fine Arts and Landeau Family Curator of Contemporary Art, and Amitai Mendelsohn, Curator of the David Orgler Department of Israel Art, and Talia Amar, Associate Curator, Contemporary Art

 November 8, 2011-April 13, 2012